paupizaru/paupizaru/README.md

-# 👋 Hi, I'm Paula!
+# Greetings!

-I'm a **QA Engineer** transitioning into **Test Automation**.
+Nice to meet you, I'm Pau and I'm a **QA Engineer** transitioning into **Test Automation**.
 With over 3 years of experience in manual testing and some experience in test automation with Cypress and Selenium, I'm excited about learning new technologies and automating tasks to improve processes and systems.

-- 🌱 I’m currently learning Playwright for Automation with Python, and practicing my Cypress with JavaScript skills, too.
-- 💬 You can always ask me about videogames!
-It's my favorite hobby and I'm pretty sure we could play something together!
-- 😄 Pronouns: She/Her

 ---